 - Moral rights: the author or director of a copyright work usually has moral rights in relation to the work.
 These are the rights to: i) be identified as the work's author or director; ii) object to derogatory treatment of the work; iii) privacy in respect of certain photographs and films; and iv) not have the work's authorship wrongly attributed.
 These rights may be waived by the author or director but not assigned.
-The first three rights have the same duration as copyright, but the right to object to false attribution lasts for the author's or director's lifetime plus 20 years. - Performers' rights: performers have various rights in their performances, as well as in the recordings or broadcasts of their performances. - Publication right: the publication right grants rights equivalent to copyright to a person who publishes for the first time a literary, dramatic, musical or artistic work, or a film in which copyright has expired.
+The first three rights have the same duration as copyright, but the right to object to false attribution lasts for the author's or director's lifetime plus 20 years. - Performers' rights: performers have various property and nonproperty rights in relation to the exploitation of their performances, in addition to a right to equitable remuneration in certain cases. - Publication right: the publication right grants rights equivalent to copyright to a person who publishes for the first time a literary, dramatic, musical or artistic work, or a film in which copyright has expired.